Mechanics of a ferromagnetic domain wall: Single magnetic dipole

 \subsection{Conservative and gyroscopic forces}

 Conservation of energy is a general property of the precession equation (\ref{eq:precession}).
 After some simple algebra, it can be transformed into the form

 Returning to the picture of a dipole pivoted at the south pole, we may interpret this equation of motion as Newton's second law for a massless particle confined to move on a unit sphere (hence no inertial term proportional to $\ddot{\mathbf m}$).
-The second term obviously represents a conservative force.
+The second in Eq.~(\ref{eq:2nd-law-spin}) obviously represents a conservative force.

 What does the first term represent?
 It is similar to the Lorentz force acting on a moving electric charge in a magnetic field as it is proportional to the velocity $\dot{\mathbf m}$ and is orthogonal to it.
 We thus may interpret the first term in Eq.~(\ref{eq:2nd-law-spin}) as a Lorentz force acting on a particle with unit electric charge moving on the unit sphere $|\mathbf m| = 1$ in a radial ``magnetic field'' $\mathbf b(\mathbf m) = - J \mathbf m$, as if there were a magnetic monopole of strength $J$ at the sphere's center.
-(We use the scare quotes to distinguish the fictitious ``magnetic field'' $\mathbf b$ on the unit sphere $|\mathbf m|=1$ from the physical magnetic field $\mathbf H$.)
+(We use the scare quotes to distinguish the fictitious ``magnetic field'' $\mathbf b$ on the unit sphere $|\mathbf m|=1$ from the physical magnetic field $\mathbf h$.)

 The ``Lorentz force'' in Eq.~(\ref{eq:2nd-law-spin}) does no work and thus cannot be described in terms of potential energy.
 It belongs to a class of \emph{gyroscopic} forces first discussed by Kelvin \cite{Thomson:1879}.
 Precession of a spin is indeed reminiscent of the motion of a fast-spinning gyroscope.